ngabo-dev/Linear-Regression-Model-Deployment/README.md

 Sleep_Hours_per_Night: Average hours of sleep per night

 # Source of Dataset

-This dataset was sourced from Kaggle (or any other source you used).
+This dataset was sourced from Kaggle.